threeproto/ferry-chat/README.md

 ## Why

 - a PoC to battle test The Waku Network.
-- create user acceptable with REST API / WebSocket
+- create user experience with REST API / WebSocket
 - facilitate the developer adoption of Waku protocols
 - split concern to harden the protocol stabliity with C/S model
+- incubate app based sync protocol

-*Notes:* This project is still in the early stage of development, and the data is not persistent, use it at your own risk.*
+*Notes:* This project is still in the early stage of development, and the data is not persistent, you may lose the message history any time.

 ## Features

-### Community chat
+### Public community chat

+The public chat room is open to everyone who knows the community name.
+The content is not encrypted.

+## Plans

+- WebSocket to support real-time chat
+- End-to-end encryption for 1to1 chat

 ## Development